Education and qualifications:

 Engineers have a key role in facilitating the comfort of life of mankind through their engineering projects and innovation.
 I developed a keen interest in engineering, especially civil engineering, when I was in secondary school.
 I was always inspired by engineers constructing roads and buildings and used to make models of buildings and houses out of empty cartons.
 At that time I began to seriously consider pursuing further study in civil engineering.

 I started my career in 2003 as a Junior Engineer in a local municipality in Pakistan having completed a Higher Diploma in Civil Engineering.
 During this job I was able to complete a Bachelor (Hons) degree in Civil Engineering in 2008.
 I then moved to London where I completed a Masters in Civil Engineering at the University of East London in 2009.
 At this time I also worked as a Research Assistant in the Soil Structure Interaction Group at the university, which allowed me to polish my research skills.
 I then returned to Pakistan and joined Cantonment Board Walton (a local municipal organisation) as Senior Engineer.
-Two years later I moved to the Sultanate of Oman and took on my current role as a Lecturer at A’Sharqiyah University.
-I have recently completed a PhD in Construction Management from London South Bank University.
+Two years later (in 2012) I moved to the Sultanate of Oman and worked as a Lecturer in Civil Engineering and Construction Management in a private higher education institution for eight years.
+In September 2020, I returned to the UK and joined my current employer.
+I was awarded a PhD in Construction Management from London South Bank University in 2019.

 Please describe your role or position in your workplace

 Research is also an integral component of my current role.
 This involves conducting research in areas of interest, pursuing publication in international journals and presenting at international conferences.
-Writing research proposals, seeking funding from internal and external research funding agencies and collaborating on research with other organisations and researchers are some of the main activities of my current role in Oman.
-My research interest includes Construction Management, Waste and Resource Management, Construction Materials, and Renewable and Sustainability Energy.
-I have collaborated with different universities and its academic staff and have published a number of papers in highly reputed research journals and conference proceedings.
+Writing research proposals, seeking funding from internal and external research funding agencies and collaborating on research with other organisations and researchers are some of the main activities of my current role.
+Apart from this, I am working as an editorial board member and reviewer for different journals, conference proceedings and funding agencies where I review the research papers and research grant applications for their suitability for publication and funding.
+My research interests include construction management, waste and resource management, construction materials, renewable and sustainable energy, engineering sustainability and construction 4.0.
+I have collaborated with different universities and academics and have published a number of papers in highly reputed research journals and conference proceedings.
+Some of my key publications can be accessed online at: https://publons.com/researcher/3523344/tariq-umar-phd-ceng-intpeuk-mice/

 Can you describe a typical working day?

-Usually my working day starts by reporting to my workplace at 7:30 am.
+Usually, my working day starts by reporting to my workplace at 8:30 am.
 However, each day includes different activities related to teaching, research and meetings.
-Teaching normally take place in the classroom, but laboratory experiments are conducted in the relevant laboratory.
+Teaching normally takes place in the classroom, but laboratory experiments are conducted in the relevant laboratory.
 Apart from regular class hours, each day has specific hours designated for office hours and advising.
 This time is for the students if they want to see me in relation to academic queries or they want academic advice related to their course or programme.
 Similarly, I make sure that I have at least three hours for my research-related activities.

-Research activities includes meeting with the collaborators, conducting laboratory experiments to obtain results, reviewing literature, writing research proposals and papers, and revising research papers based on the comments received from the reviewers and editors.
+Research activities include meeting with collaborators, conducting laboratory experiments to obtain results, reviewing literature, writing research proposals and papers, and revising research papers based on the comments received from the reviewers and editors.

 My current role also requires me to work on a number of committees, either as a committee member or chair, meaning I need to attend those meetings.
 As an approved mentor for the Institution of Civil Engineers (ICE), I need to spare some time to review the progress of the graduate engineers who are working towards membership.